dptools/process_offsite_audio/README.md

 	* The script that runs the pipeline across sites that is currently on a cron can then be updated to concatenate all of these tables from all of the sites
 	* That will then be emailed to those that are supervising the U24 at a higher level (how to format the table using just basic mailx command?)
 	* Need to be careful of PII in these emails?
 It should be okay to include the dates as long as we are careful about who receives the emails.
 But keep in mind display names are in the speaker specific Zoom files, that could be much more sensitive (this also applies to the Lochness email alerts!)
-	* Will want to consider how this email alert (and others from this pipeline) will integrate with what Lochness is already doing on both the pull and push sides.
+	* Will want to consider how this email alert (and others from this pipeline) will integrate with what Lochness is already doing on both the pull and push sides
+* Add an email that notifies sites specifically when there are new transcripts to be reviewed
+	* This will go to sites while everything else will just go to central monitoring person(s).
+Still need the site emails to properly launch this
+	* A question to consider when implementing is whether the “for review” emails should go when there are outstanding files, or only when there are updates (as it is now).
+And should that then also be the case for TranscribeMe emails (which send the entire time one is pending)?
+	* Will set this up when I implement the random review portion, see below for more info

-For reference, Lochness will alert to a naming problem in Box/Mediaflux based on the following criteria:
+For reference, Lochness will alert to a naming problem in raw Box/Mediaflux files based on the following criteria:
 * Verify the Subject ID digits ('XX00000' in the folder name) falls into AMP-SCZ ID digits
 * 'YYYY-MM-DD HH.MM.SS folder name' – check if the Zoom folder name matches how Zoom creates folder by default
 * '.mp4' files have to be under the Zoom directory
 * '.m4a' files could be under either the Zoom directory, or below 'Audio Record'

+Similarly, for transcripts in the "approved" folder, it will ensure they are .txt files found under a subject ID subfolder.

 </details>

 <details>
 	<summary>Finally, there are a few features that remain to be added:</summary>

-* Getting the QC CSVs to display in DPDash remains an ongoing project, but need to make the following changes to the code:
-	* Site ID in the CSV name needs to be the 2 digit site ID, not matching the site folder name (confirmed it is safe to always take the last 2 characters of the site folder name)
-	* It turns out site ID name is the only necessary code change, as padding rows is only necessary when having one config containing multiple different assessment CSVs.
-Will make configs on the DPDash site separate for each modality going forward
-	* Will proceed with the DPDash code changes once the consent date situation on the dev server is sorted out (see below), then I can contact DPACC to finalize the DPDash import procedure for these CSVs.
-* Some smaller clean-up TODO first for the DPDash CSVs to improve visualization
-	* Change "length(minutes)" variable name to "length_minutes" in the audio QC CSV
-	* Start rounding all float outputs in the DPDash CSVs
-	* When make these code changes need to ensure they will be fixed separately in the existing QC CSVs first
-	* Should also switch the frame extraction from the video to be every 4 minutes at this time
 * Implement the transcript manual review as a random selection of 10% of transcripts per site instead of sending all transcripts for additional review
 	* This phase will occur once a given site has had 5 transcripts reviewed - so need to keep the current code as well, have an appropriate toggle
 	* Can use the "completed" folder under box_transfers to track how many transcripts have already been pushed for review to the sites
 	* For the actual random selection, should be fine to just use a random number generator to get a 10% chance independently for each file
+	* May also want to add a check for 0 redactions to always be sent for site review, just in case something goes wrong with the foreign language encodings while I'm away.
+I doubt we will ever encounter 0 redactions in a correctly transcribed real interview.
+Note this could also be part of email alert to sites!
 	* Once it is implemented, also need to make sure that the status emails and other file accounting pieces of the pipeline are updated to appropriately reflect
 * Improve how code processes non-English transcripts
-	* Switch check for required encoding to UTF-8 instead of ASCII
+	* Switch check for required encoding to UTF-8 instead of ASCII (should also probably note what the encoding is in a file accounting output?)
 	* Update transcript QC code so features are correct in every language (requires some more information from TranscribeMe in part)
 	* Should also make sure that Zoom file naming conventions are not substantially different in different countries!
 	* In general could improve how code handles random unexpected characters when they are inserted by TranscribeMe?